-The addition of the term "land" in part A allows the environmental rule language to align with other applicable State regulatory requirements.
+The addition of the term "land" in items A through E allows the environmental rule language to align with other applicable State regulatory requirements.
 This change provides greater clarity, specificity and efficiency for determining if environmental review is required for a proposed project.
-In addition, using similar terminology helps the public with review when environmental review documents and permits are conoticed.
+In addition, using similar terminology helps the public with review when environmental review documents and permits are co-noticed.